Found an Orphaned or Injured Baby Wild Animal?

 - An apparent or obvious broken limb

-- A featherless or nearly featherless bird on the ground
+- Featherless or nearly featherless and on the ground

 - A dead parent nearby